Abram S. Hewitt (fireboat): Operational history

 On August 14, 1913, a fire was discovered at a large oil storage yard, on what was then Long Island City, and the Abram S. Hewitt was sent to try to put it out.
-While extinguishing the fire her "bow gun", her frontmost water cannon, burst from her footings, flying into the air, and striking Bertram Johnson, the firefighter assigned to it.
+While extinguishing the fire her "bow gun", her frontmost water cannon, burst from her footings, flying into the air, and striking Brereton E. Johnson, the firefighter assigned to it.
 He was declared dead, at the scene.

 On January 28, 1927, the Abram S. Hewitt's captain, John Connoly, was jolted into the Hudson River by a collision.
 Although he was burdened by heavy fire equipment he was able to swim to a barge, where he clung to a boathook lowered to him by a crew member.
 It took the Abram S. Hewitt half an hour to return and rescue him, because it was damaged by the collision.

 On April 29, 1930, the Abram S. Hewitt responded when Cornelius Vanderbilt III's luxurious yacht, the Winchester, was set ablaze following a boiler explosion.

 The Abram S. Hewitt was called to assist other fireboats when a large fire burst out of control a second time.
 The fire burst out at pier 4.
 Barrels of flammable liquids had destroyed the pier, and two neighboring piers, but firefighters thought the blaze had been brought under control.
 However, when it burst out again the Abram S. Hewitt was better suited to navigate through debris, close to the fire.

 The Abram S. Hewitt was eventually taken to the Staten Island boat graveyard.